hmrc/customs-declare-exports-frontend/README.md

-# customs-declare-exports-frontend
+# tdr-customs-declare-exports-frontend

 ## Summary
 This public-facing microservice is part of Customs Exports Declaration Service (CEDS).
-It is designed to work in tandem with [customs-declare-exports](https://github.com/hmrc/customs-declare-exports) service.
+It is designed to work in tandem with [tdr-customs-declare-exports](https://github.com/hmrc/customs-declare-exports) service.

 It provides functionality to submit and manage exports declarations.